lilarin/CAD-Discord-Server-Dashboard/README.md

     - View a list of server roles
     - Create and rename server roles
     - Delete editable roles
+- **Server Configuration:**
+    - Specify the server's primary language for bot communications and messages
+    - Designate a registration channel for new users to receive onboarding information
+    - Configure dedicated categories for teacher-specific channels and resources
+    - Set up a channel to provide a direct link to the web control panel for teachers
 - **User Management:**
     - View a list of server users
     - Change users' server nicknames